T-800: *loads gun*

 - Fugitive Jack Druggan guns down a gang of gun dealers with one of their own automatic rifles after they unwisely attempt to rip him off in the Chase (NBC) episode "The Comeback Kid".

 - The UnSub in the Criminal Minds episode "Hanley Waters" already has the ammo and intends on simply purchasing the corresponding gun, but resorts to this trope when she learns that she can't purchase it today.
 With the gun still sitting on the counter, the clerk gives her the gun license application and walks off to deal with another customer, giving her time to load before he notices what she's doing.
+The team also mention later on that the alpha male clerks probably let their guards down because the killer was a small and meek (up until the events of the episode, at least) woman.

 - A Highlander: The Series episode did this with swords.
 An Immortal walked into an antiques shop that sold assorted bladed weaponry.
 He asked the proprietor to show him an authentic sword that could stand up to the stresses of combat.
 The Immortal tested and took a Toledo sword by stabbing the proprietor with it.